polyaxon/polyaxon/docs/sources/experiments/estimator.md

 	- __steps__: Number of steps for which to evaluate model.
 If `None`, evaluate until `x` is consumed or `input_fn` raises an end-of-input exception.
 	See "Stop conditions" above for specifics.
-	- __name__: Name of the evaluation if user needs to run multiple evaluations on different data sets, such as on training data vs test data.
 	- __checkpoint_path__: Path of a specific checkpoint to evaluate.
 If `None`, the latest checkpoint in `model_dir` is used.
 	- __hooks__: List of `SessionRunHook` subclass instances.
 	Used for callbacks inside the evaluation call.
+	- __name__: Name of the evaluation if user needs to run multiple evaluations on different data sets, such as on training data vs test data.

 - __Raises__:
 	- __ValueError__: If `metrics` is not `None` or `dict`.

 - __Returns__:
-	Returns `dict` with evaluation results.
+	Returns `dict` with evaluation results; the metrics specified in `metrics`, as well as an entry `global_step` which contains the value of the global step for which this evaluation was performed.

 ----